Victims and Survivors of Crime Week Funding Guide

 As funding is limited each year, not all eligible applications can be approved.

-The deadline to submit your funding application is February 29, 2016.
-Applications will only be accepted up to this date.
-It is the applicant's responsibility to ensure that the funding application has been received by the Department of Justice Canada.
-If you do not receive a confirmation email after submitting your application electronically to firstname.lastname@example.org, please call (613) 941-4193 for assistance.
+It is the applicant’s responsibility to ensure their funding application has been received by the Department of Justice.
+If you do not receive a confirmation e-mail within five (5) business days after submitting your application electronically to firstname.lastname@example.org, please call (613) 941-4193 for assistance.

-In support of Section 41 of the Official Languages Act, the Department is committed to facilitating the participation of official language minority communities and their organizations in the development and assessment of the Department of Justice Canada's policies, programs and services having significant impact on the development of the communities; and to take measures to ensure that the Department of Justice Canada’s programs and services reach official language minority communities.
+In support of Section 41 of the Official Languages Act, the Department is committed to facilitating the participation of official language minority communities and their organizations in the development and assessment of the Department's policies, programs and services having significant impact on the development of the communities; and to take measures to ensure that the Department of Justice’s programs and services reach official language minority communities.
 In the context of project funding, these measures include:

 Where is more information available?

-For more information the Victims Fund and how to apply for Victims and Survivors Week funding, contact us:
+For more information on how to apply for Victims and Survivors of Crime Week funding, contact us:

 Victims Fund Manager